Person-centred therapy in Cornwall and online across the UK

 Emotion-focused and embodied

-Person centred therapy helps you tune into your emotional world safely — a key driver of psychological change and wellbeing (Murphy & Joseph, 2013).
+Therapy helps you tune into your emotional world safely — a key driver of psychological change and wellbeing (Murphy & Joseph, 2013).
 We pay attention to feelings, bodily signals and patterns.

-What person centred therapy feels like
+What therapy feels like

 • A slower, spacious environment where you can hear yourself think